jessicatingley/rl-nut-threading/README.md

 ## References

-Refer to the project report for a complete list of references and acknowledgments.
+Refer to the project report for a complete list of references.

+## Acknowledgments
+This project was developed as part of the course **ELE588: Applied Machine Learning** at the University of Rhode Island.
+Special thanks to Dr. He for his guidance throughout the course and to Dr. Jouaneh for access to the Epson VT6L robot arm and facilities used for training.